David McCallum: Personal life

-On 11 May 1957, McCallum married English actress Jill Ireland in London.
-The couple had met during the production of the film Hell Drivers.
-The marriage lasted ten years.
-After leaving McCallum, Ireland married Charles Bronson, whom McCallum had introduced to her while McCallum and Bronson were filming The Great Escape (1963).
-McCallum and Ireland had three sons: Paul, Jason, and Valentine (Val).
-Jason, who was adopted, died from an accidental drug overdose in 1989.
-Val McCallum is a guitar player, playing on and off with Jackson Browne since 2002, Lucinda Williams from 2011 to 2016, and many others.
-He is a member of the faux country band Jackshit.
+On 11 May 1957, McCallum married actress Jill Ireland in London.
+They met during the production of the film Hell Drivers.
+The marriage legally ended in February 1967, after a separation of approximately two years.
+McCallum and Ireland had three sons, including Valentine.

-In 1967, McCallum married Katherine Carpenter.
-They have a son, Peter, and a daughter, Sophie.
-McCallum and his wife are active in charitable organisations that support the United States Marine Corps: Katherine's father was a Marine who served in the Battle of Iwo Jima and her brother was killed in the Vietnam War.
+On 16 September 1967, McCallum married fashion model-turned-interior designer Katherine Carpenter in Valley Stream, New York.
+The couple met at a photo shoot for Glamour magazine in 1965, and were together for 58 years.
+They had a son and daughter.
+McCallum and his wife were active in charitable organisations that support the United States Marine Corps: Katherine's father was a Marine who served in the Battle of Iwo Jima and her brother was killed in the Vietnam War.
 On 27 August 1999, McCallum was naturalized as a United States citizen.
-McCallum has six grandchildren.
+McCallum had six grandchildren.
 He was friends with Tibor Rubin.

+Death

+McCallum died at the age of 90 at NewYork-Presbyterian Hospital in New York City on 25 September 2023, the same day CBS coincidentally aired the NCIS 20th anniversary mini-marathon.

+NCIS aired a tribute episode dedicated to McCallum on 19 February 2024.